loloof64/chess_vectors_flutter/README.md

 ## Getting Started

 Add whatever piece widget you want to your components tree :
-* size property takes a double value for defining the piece side size (same width and height).
+* size property takes a double value for defining the piece side size (same width and height),
+* you can change the stroke and fill color for each piece (thanks to daniel-mf).

 ## CREDITS